smujiang/ObjectDetectionAPIGuide/docs/rundemo_advanced.md

 Or, you can create your own dataset.If you are using Mac OS X, you can use [RectLabel](https://rectlabel.com), an image annotation tool to label images for bounding box object detection and segmentation.
+Another annotation tool you can choose is [LabelImg](https://github.com/tzutalin/labelImg).
+LabelImg is a graphical image annotation tool that is written in Python und uses Qt for the graphical interface.
+I found another annotation tool called [FIAT](https://github.com/christopher5106/FastAnnotationTool) (Fast Image Data Annotation Tool) that seems to be good as well.

 If you want to enlarge your dataset,there are services like CrowdFlower, CrowdAI or Amazon’s Mechanical Turk that offer data labeling services.